dnetguru/wallpaper-engine-controller/README.md

 wallpaper-controller --update-rate 1000
 ```

-This will check visibility every 1000ms (1 second) instead of the default 500ms.
+This will check visibility AT MOST every 1000ms (1 second) instead of the default 1000ms.

 ### Custom Wallpaper Engine path